An honest trailer for Pacific Rim19 November 2013

 Theoretically and in an ideal world, nobody needs a group to be themselves.
 You simply be.
 But we live in a society where being yourself is only encouraged so long as you’re not unlike everyone else.
 There are people who stand out from the crowd and we consider them celebrities and heroes but only when they’ve stood out far enough and long enough to no longer be considered one of the “regular people”.
 Until that point, most people within our society are ostracised and ridiculed for being different to what is considered the norm.

 And for this reason, every fringe sub-culture requires a group to which they can feel they belong, through which they can meet and connect with like-minded people, and be protected under.
 For many people who practise, what is for the socially-normalised, an alternative lifestyle, there is potential for backlash and undue prejudice in both their social life and in the workplace.
 Small-minded corporates may not want to be associated with people who, for example, are Rastas or bisexual or nudists or radicals or have multiple consensual romantic partners.

 Why?
-For the same reason, women, non-whites and homosexuals were (and still are) ostracised and marginalised.
+For the same reason, women, other non-whites and homosexuals were (and still are) ostracised and marginalised.
 Our society is bred to fear and reject what is considered different, and no matter how far we think we’ve evolved into being a more accepting and tolerant people, we, as a society and species, continue to reject that which is not us.
 And, because of this potential prejudice, many people who do identify as polyamorous (or any of the not-yet-accepted sub-cultures) prefer to keep their secrets, revealing themselves only to the support groups in which they feel they are safe to be themselves without fear of being fired, or rejected, or ridiculed.